 University of North Carolina

-Margaret Spellings is the former president of the George W. Bush Presidential Center.
+Margaret Spellings is the President and Chief Executive Officer of Texas 2036 and is former president of the George W. Bush Presidential Center.

 Previously Spellings was president and CEO of Margaret Spellings and Company, a Washington, D.C. consulting firm that provided strategic guidance to philanthropic and private sector organizations.
 She also served as a senior advisor to the U.S. Chamber of Commerce and was president of the U.S. Chamber of Commerce Foundation.